AgEagle Aerial (UAVS) Alert: Did You Lose Money on Your Investment? Contact Johnson Fistel Regarding Investigation

 SAN DIEGO, Feb.
-18, 2021 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating potential violations of the federal securities laws by AgEagle Aerial Systems Inc. ("AgEagle" or the "Company") (: UAVS).
+18, 2021 /PRNewswire/ -- Shareholder rights law firm Johnson Fistel, LLP is investigating potential violations of the federal securities laws by AgEagle Aerial Systems Inc. ("AgEagle" or the "Company") (NYSE: UAVS).

 On February 18, 2021, Bonitas Research published a report entitled "AMAZON SAYS NO PARTNERSHIP" in which Bonitas detailed a series of alarming red flags about AgEagle.